This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 Yes, there are only 3 burgers in the pan…Alex is allergic to dairy, so his has to be cooked separately.

 Place patty on bottom bun.
-Place a tomato slice and onion slices on top of patty…..
+Top with a tomato slice and onion slices…..

 The insurance adjuster came down to Iowa yesterday to inspect Alex’s car…..it has $3,100 worth of damage!
 It is up to the other insurance company to make a final determination on fixing/totally it out, so we will see what they say.
 This car is jinxed!!!
 Two years ago it sustained $3,200 worth of hail damage 🙁 They put on a new hood and removed all of the dents.
 Then two months later his sister backed into it and dented the brand new hood…..we still need to fix that as well!
 Never a dull moment..

 **It has been 5 years since I wrote this post.
 Alex’s car has been hit 2 more times, not as severe, but I still believe that car is jinxed!!
 He is now in Arizona and plans to drive that car until it dies!

 - 3 ounces feta cheese crumbled

 - 1 tomato sliced

 - 1 onion sliced

 - Place a scoop of feta cheese in the center of 4 of the patties.
 Now would be the time to add the sliced olives if you are going to use them.

 - Place the remaining patties on top of the cheese covered patties.
 Push together and seal the edges.